Cornwall Together, was the UK's first regional collective buying scheme for energy consumers, launched in July 2012

 How often have you thought about switching energy suppliers to get a better deal, and then had second thoughts when confronted by all the hassle and uncertainty.
-Memories of door-to-door cold callers and their dubious claims about saving you money are still fresh, and put many people off the whole idea.
-But now there is a stress-free way of saving money that uses the power of group purchasing to secure the most competitive prices from the energy companies; it's called collective switching.
+Memories of door-to-door cold callers and their dubious claims about saving you money still linger, and put many people off the whole idea.
+But there is a stress-free way of saving money that uses the power of group purchasing to secure the most competitive prices from the energy companies; it's called collective switching.

 Power to the people